• info@al-dirassa.com

 Products, Medicines and Foods Containing Alcohol

-It is therefore important not to confuse the deliberate consumption of an alcoholic drink with more specific technical cases.
-If there is doubt about a medicine or necessary product, it is better to ask a qualified person or a competent professional.
+In case of doubt about a medicine or necessary product, it is better to ask a qualified person or competent professional.

 How to Stay Away from Alcohol